 The 2014 IHS for horses requires that horses meet the OIE Code, with samples for testing collected in pre-export isolation or in the 21 days prior to export if PEI is not required.
-Option 2 for semen and option 2 for embryos are similar to the OIE Code for horses.
+Extrapolating the Code recommendations for live horses to semen and embryos, testing could take place during the 30 days prior to collection.